 Article 5 Design Standards

-I believe all Allegheny County residents who wish to participate in this SALDO process should read Articles 3 and 5.
+I hope to have the opportunity to give public comment to the ACED's Planning Division.
+To prepare to give public comment, I have read read Articles III, Sections 301-306, and Article V, Sections 501-522.
 They explain in detail the siting issues ACED will be examining to see if they should accept the Developer's applications.